CoLRev-Environment/bib-dedupe/paper/paper.md

 In the specific context of bibliographic duplicates, it is essential to rationalize whether variation in meta-data can be explained by systems processing the same original record (including manuscript production systems, academic databases, or reference managers), or whether it can be explained by different publications.
 -->
 The conditions and similarity functions account for bibliographic errors commonly introduced between duplicates.
-We summarize the key design decisions of BibDedupe, which differ from other approaches (notably ASySD):
+I summarize the key design decisions of BibDedupe, which differ from other approaches (notably ASySD):

 - **Robust author similarities**: The most substantial format variation is observed in the author field, requiring robust similarity measures.
 This is particularly challenging for non-Western names, which are not supported well by current [citation style conventions](https://tp.libguides.com/c.php?g=920621&p=6640859), or name-parsing software (see [nameparser](https://github.com/derek73/python-nameparser/issues/83)).
 Given that Chinese authors are leading in many research output and impact rankings [@BrainardNormile2022], this is a limitation.
-After testing multiple similarity measures, we found that the agreement between capital or beginning-of-word letters provided the most robust measure of author similarity, suggesting that common similarity measures like Jaro-Winkler are less appropriate in this case.
-We briefly illustrate this with an example of non-Western names that were erroneously abbreviated:
+After testing multiple similarity measures, I found that the agreement between capital or beginning-of-word letters provided the most robust measure of author similarity, suggesting that common similarity measures like Jaro-Winkler are less appropriate in this case.
+I briefly illustrate this with an example of non-Western names that were erroneously abbreviated:

 <!--
 Yet, it is evident that this is the same author team, with systematic errors in the abbreviation of non-Western names.